 International standards for medical laboratories are also updated every few years, if not more frequently.
 Therefore, you should conduct regular risk assessments and offer refresher courses to everyone who works in your lab.
 When you’re considering how to ensure safety in your medical laboratory, the list can run from the obvious (no food in the lab) to the highly technical (proper operation of biosafety equipment, proper labeling and storage of chemical and biohazards, appropriate emergency equipment, and thorough emergency training).
 Consider these points when you’re conducting risk assessments and procedural reviews.

 - Compliance and accreditations: Does your lab meet OSHA and international standards?
 Are your medical laboratory scientists and technicians receiving the appropriate training to maintain those standards and retain lab accreditation?

 - Proper personal protective equipment: Is PPE available to all personnel entering and/or working in the lab?
 Depending on your lab’s scope of operation, PPE may include more than gloves and masks—are goggles or particular kinds of shoes required?

 - Biological and chemical hazards: Do you have the proper equipment to contain and address biological and chemical hazards?
 Biological safety cabinets, fume hoods, and HEPA filters continue to improve.
 Do you have an appropriate chemical hygiene plan in place?
 Up-to-date equipment and training are essential to protecting lab personnel.
-Consider ventilation, how to handle spills or other mishaps with hazardous waste, and necessary containment of radioactive materials in any plan designed to protect people working in the lab.
+Consider ventilation, how to handle spills or other mishaps with hazardous and medical waste, and necessary containment of radioactive materials in any plan designed to protect people working in the lab.

 - Emergency procedures: Review equipment and procedures for fire safety, avoiding or responding to exposure to pathogens or hazardous chemicals, weather emergencies, and power outages.